-Yin yoga, hatha yoga, yoga nidra, and balancing poses are all helpful practices to slow down and stimulate the root chakra.
-Discover which yoga style is best for you.
+Yin yoga, hatha yoga, yoga nidra, and balancing poses are different types of healing yoga for an underactive root chakra.
+These practices help you to slow down and stimulate the root chakra.

 The energy of the root chakra has long, slow vibrations.
 Like the color red associated with it, these are the slowest waves on the visible light spectrum.

 By slowing down or resting, we give the body a chance to rejuvenate & heal itself.
 The mind is able to regain presence in the body and find its center.
 This leaves us feeling more calm, present, and patient as we move into higher vibrational activities throughout the day like working, thinking, communicating, and so on.

 An underactive root chakra may be experienced as feeling fearful, mistrusting, anxious, insecure, impatient, disconnected or out of touch from reality.
 Each indicates a need for rest and nourishment because when the body does not have these basic survival needs adequately met, it becomes disconnected from the mind and the emotional body takes control.